mantasu/face-crop-plus/docs/cli.rst

     Default: None

+.. option:: -cn, --clean-names

+    Whether to rename the files to os-compatible before processing.
+For instance, this will rename '北亰.jpg' to 'Bei Jing.jpg', '<>a?bc.jpg.jpg' to 'abcjpg.jpg' etc. Useful because some path errors could occur while reading those images when processing.
+Note that this will create a temporary directory with renamed images; to rename the images in-place, use ``-ci``.

+.. option:: -ci, --clean-names-inplace,

+    Same functionality as ``--clean-names``, except that all the files are renamed in ``input_dir``.
+This is not advised, however, if the directory contains many images, copying them to a temporary directory may be inefficient, thus this option can just rename the files in-place.
+Note that specifying this, will override ``-cn`` option, regardless if it's specified of not.

 .. option:: -s <width> <height>, --output-size <width> <height>

     The output size (width, height) of cropped image faces.
 If provided as a single number, the same value is used for both width and height.